 Employment law

 It isn't always safe to sign – or break – a contract containing restrictive covenants.
-If you're unsure of your legal rights, it's time to talk to an experienced employment lawyer.
+If you're unsure of your legal rights, it's time to talk to an experienced restrictive covenants solicitor.

 Man in glasses and suit smiling